 In addition to his UK training, he has had Advanced Fellowship training in knee surgery in Basel, Switzerland in 1992 and Trauma and Revision Joint Replacement Surgery in Paris, France and in Pelvic Fracture Surgery in Seattle, USA in 1995.
 Before moving to Chelmsford, Mr Charnley was both a Consultant Orthopaedic Surgeon and Honorary Senior Lecturer in Derriford Hospital in Plymouth and at the Plymouth Post Graduate Medical School between 1995 and 2002.
 At the hospital, he was the Lead Surgeon in Trauma and was Surgical Tutor for the Royal College of Surgeons of England.
 On the basis of his educational status there and subsequently in Chelmsford, in 2007, Mr Charnley achieved the status of the Fellow of the Higher Education Academy.
 Throughout his career, Mr Charnley, as well has having a busy clinical practice, has been involved in under graduate and post graduate education, being a frequent lecturer or faculty member at Trauma and Joint Replacement Meetings.
 He has published 4 book chapters and authored or co-authored 60 publications and presentation.
 Many of these are on various aspects of joint replacement surgery.
 (Please refer to research and publications pages).

-He is an Examiner for FRCS Orth Diploma and past Regional Coordinator for the National Joint Registry.
-In addition he regularly reviews papers for the European Hip Societies Journal “Hip International”.
+For 10 years, Mr Charnley was an Examiner for the FRCS Orth Diploma and he has previously been a Regional Clinical Co-ordinator for The National Joint Registry.
+He regularly reviews papers for the European Hip Society's journal, 'Hip International'.

 This page was last updated on 24th September 2018